 The Branch membership endorsed the Committee’s resolution supporting the Farm Labor Organizing Committee’s organizing drive of migrant farm workers and redressing their dismal field work and housing conditions and lack of medical care.
 The Resolution was brought to and passed by the recent State NAACP Convention delegates.
 We are also supporting low wage fast food workers and changing the Town of Chapel Hill’s Personnel Ordinance to assure our pubic workers enjoy due process protections, safe and respectful working conditions, and opportunities for skill upgrading and promotion.

 All complaints about racial discrimination in housing, employment, police misconduct, health care, and education, should be made in writing, and submitted to the President of the Branch, using the Request to Investigate Form.

 Chairs: Tim Longest and Josh Mayo (firstname.lastname@example.org)

 Membership is power!
-This committee helps our branch stay strong and expand its impact by recruiting new members.
+This committee helps our branch stay strong and expand its impact by recruiting, retaining, and engaging members.

 Chair: Dawna Jones (Membership5689@gmail.com)

 People’s Assembly Committee

 This committee works with local partner organizations to build a broader coalition for justice and continue the work of the February HKonJ (Historic Thousands on Jones Street) March throughout the year.